History Files

 This may have referred to Lugh as their chief deity (but with a different pronunciation which could be the result of their earlier form of language, potentially early Q-Italic as mentioned).
 Celts did this too, naming a tribe after a deity, with Lugh often being a favourite in this sense.

-The Lusones spoke a variation of the Celtiberian language.
-There is an overwhelming amount of evidence to show that the ancestors of the Celtiberian groups settled the Meseta area of the Iberian peninsula from at least 1000 BC, and probably much earlier.
-Definitely a mixed people, they included elements of early Italic (Osco-Latin) and proto-Italic West Indo-European affiliation.
+Certainly a blended people, they included elements of early Italic (Osco-Latin) and proto-Italic West Indo-European affiliation.
 Some scholars also consider it possible that they may bear a connection with the Iberian Lusitani, with the latter actually being a fourth century BC offshoot of the Lusones.
 Others see the Lusitani as predating the arrival of any Hallstatt migration into Iberia.

 It was Strabo who located the Lusones near the headwaters of the Tago (Tagus).
 Appian placed them along the Ebro (not necessarily a great discrepancy in geographic terms).
 In fact, their lands were located in the Aragonese region, along the middle Ebro, on the Moncayo range (Latin: Mons Chaunus).
-They could be found between the Quelles and Huecha rivers, occupying the western part of Zaragoza and most of Soria, with territory stretching to the north-eastern fringe of nearby Guadalajara and southern Navarre provinces.
-Lutia is believed to have been their chief settlement, and certainly the most important.

 Other leading settlements include Bursau (as noted by Claudius Ptolemy), and Turiasu (a highly important city which obtained municipal status under Augustus, and with an important mint which, from the second century BC, produced bronze coinage with a Celtiberian legend, and then in Latin for the Roman republic, and finally imperial currency).
 Carabis lay west of Caesaraugusta (today's Zaragoza).
 This town is known for a significant amount of Celtiberian pottery.

 The Lusones were also involved in the foundations of both the 'bandit town' of Complega (site unknown) and the Roman colony of Gracurris (Eras de San Martin, Alhama, La Rioja, which was founded by Tiberius Sempronius Gracchus in 181 BC).
-The settlement of BibIlis, long thought to be theirs, has more recently been linked to the Titti.
+The settlement of Bibilis, long thought to be theirs, has more recently been linked to the Titti.

 Being settled in the same area as the Titti and the Belli, their economy had the same characteristics.
 Agriculture formed the basis, given the high soil fertility.
 Crops included barley, cereals, and olive trees.
 They kept pigs, goats, and sheep, the wool allowing them to set up a thriving textile industry.
-Their ceramics were characterised by decorative themes of bands with circles and semicircles.
-Seams of gold were mined along the River Jalon and iron ore in the Moncayo range, while the standard of weapons production was high.

 The ruins of Numantia in Iberia